jlouis/safetyvalve/README.md

 the `hz` value.
 Setting this value lower makes the queue reconsider its tokens more often, with a less jagged performance as a result.
 Setting this value too low may however make your Erlang VM spend a high amount of time in a poller loop, doing essentially nothing.
+It is also possible to specify `undefined` in which case it will never poll.
+You have to call `sv_queue:poll(QName)` to manually poll.
+This is very useful for testing!

 The `rate` is the number of tokens to add per poll.